mth/yeti/doc/intro.rst

 code very similar to that of the first factorial example using explicit loop.
-Yeti does tail-call optimisation only with self-reference from single or directly nested function literals (full tail call support is somewhat difficult to implement effectivily in the JVM).
+Yeti does tail-call optimisation only with self-reference from single or directly nested function literals (full tail call support is somewhat difficult to implement effectively in the JVM).

 The function bindings can be used directly as expressions::